Vietnam.vn - Nền tảng quảng bá Việt Nam

 Along with that, the unemployment rate of the European Union (EU) fell to a record low of 5.9% in October 2024.

-However, EU Economic Affairs Commissioner Paolo Gentiloni warned that there are still significant uncertainties due to geopolitical changes and falling consumer demand.
-Meanwhile, the outlook for trade is less optimistic, due to weak global demand for industrial goods in the coming years.
+However, EU Economic Affairs Commissioner Paolo Gentiloni warned that there were still significant uncertainties due to geopolitical changes and falling consumer demand.
+Meanwhile, the trade outlook was less optimistic, due to weak global demand for industrial goods in the coming years.

 Mr Gentiloni also said that the German economy is forecast to shrink by 0.1% in 2024, after shrinking by 0.3% in 2023.
 However, the Eurozone's largest economy is expected to grow by 0.7% in 2025 and 1.3% in 2026.